Victims' father attacks Larry Nassar

 Victims' father attacks Larry Nassar in courtroom

-Randall Margraves requested to be locked into a room with Nassar, who abused three of his daughters.
+Randall Margraves requested to be locked in a room with Nassar, who abused three of his daughters.

 -